Thorinair/PetRock-AlternativePanel/README.md

-# Pet Rock Custom Panel
+# Pet Rock Alternative Panel

-This repository contains source files required for manufacturing the Custom Panel by Avalon Harmonics (Thorinair) for the awesome Pet Rock module by Jonah Senzel.
+This repository contains source files required for manufacturing the Alternative Panel by Avalon Harmonics (Thorinair) for the awesome Pet Rock module by Jonah Senzel.

 ## Pet Rock